edisnord/Jira_Tempo_Command_Line_Log/README.md

 API Key:$API_KEY <br />
 Issue:$ISSUE_CODE <br />
 Date:$DATE (Optionally another date to create a range) <br />
+Start time:$TIME <br />
 Hours:$HOURS <br />
 Billable Hours:$BILLABLE_HOURS <br />

-In that specific order(do not write comments in between lines or change the order, the text before the : character can be changed though).
+Do not change the order of the lines as that is how data is read from this file , the text before the : character can be changed though, but you must never remove the : character or add any space between the : and the data you've added to the config, so it should be:

+CUSTOM NAME:VALUE YOU'RE UPLOADING

-You can also write comments and have spaces above the config, but don't put spaces/comments between the data lines.
+You can also write comments and have spaces in the config.
 The script also asks for your display name and a day when you have logged somethign in Tempo, because the API does not have a feature which tells you what user created the API key, so I had to take the uglier path to fixing the issue.

+You can also chain multiple issues to be logged by adding 5 more lines describing the issues, again in the same order as the template but this time excluding your API key, as it should always only be in the first line of the configuration